You Support This Site

 "Evil money grubbing woman after the Addams fortune, ingratiates herself into the Addams family trust, controls Uncle Fester, and isolates him from the family."

 Even jokes that were just slightly amusing in the first one are given a second go round here whether they work or not, as if Barry was so afraid of his own competence that he wanted the screen writer to just toss them in somewhere, anywhere.
 Fans of the first THE ADDAMS FAMILY movie will hear them and wonder what they are doing hanging around a second time.

 Especially since they are so unnecessary.
 Writer Paul Rudnick was certainly up to the task, creating the best screenplay of his career.

 It seems that, while Barry Sonnenfeld is a truly gifted and inventive comedy director, he doesn't believe in his gifts.
-The sequels to both THE ADDAMS FAMILY and MEN IN BLACK appear to reveal a man who blames his success on mere luck, rather than his own true talents.
+The sequels to both THE ADDAMS FAMILY and MEN IN BLACK appear to reveal a man who credits his success on mere luck, rather than his own real talents.
 Pity.